mitosis-org/dn404x/README.md

 # xDN404 MORSE

+> WARNING: xMorseTransferBatch has AI written code in it, it is not safe to use now.

 A revolutionary cross-chain NFT mechanism that enables seamless NFT transfers between Ethereum and Mitosis chains using the DN404 standard and Hyperlane messaging protocol.

 ![xDN404 MORSE Architecture](assets/diagram.png)